 "A Jesuit education is grounded in the liberal arts tradition with a focus on quality teaching, critical thinking, and rigorous academic standards and scholarship. … Jesuit higher education is guided by a spirituality that seeks justice.
 Inspired by the tenets of Catholic social teaching and its intellectual and social justice traditions, a Jesuit education places great emphasis on forming 'women and men for others.'
 Students are engaged in a process of exploring the distinctive and constructive ways in which their knowledge and talents will best serve society."

 In total, there are 27 Jesuit colleges in the US.
-Primarily situated along the coasts, these schools range from small liberal arts colleges to large research universities.
-All of them are members of the Association of Jesuit Colleges and Universities:
+These schools range from small liberal arts colleges to large research universities, and all are members of the Association of Jesuit Colleges and Universities:

 - Boston College